rodolfodpk/myeslib2/README.md

     <version>${myeslib2.version}</version>
 </dependency>
 ```
 On this project you will create you aggregate root and the respectives commands, events and command handlers.
 Try to minimize the dependencies here.
-The example uses only slf4, lombok, autoValue (TODO: decide between these 2), javax.inject and guava only because https://code.google.com/p/guava-libraries/wiki/PreconditionsExplained
+The example uses only slf4, lombok, autoValue (TODO: decide between these 2), javax.inject and guava only because its preconditions API.

 2) Then create another project for you API client.
 You may have myeslib-example-client as template.
+Mandatory dependencies: you api project and also:
 ```
 <dependency>
     <groupId>com.github.rodolfodpk</groupId>